Overview for South Montenegro and Kotor Bay

 Appropriate for regular walkers.
 Requires a reasonable level of fitness.
+The descent on Day 4 to Kotor is a highlight, but although not dangerous, it is quite steep and long; you can, however, opt to shorten it.
 The trip covers an average of 15 km (6 hours) of hiking per day.
 Average daily elevation gain is 500 m (read more about difficulty grades).

 When to Go

-Typically, you can expect excellent weather in Montenegro from April to November.
-Montenegro has a Mediterranean climate, hot dry summers and autumns and relatively cold winters with heavy snowfall inland.
+Typically, you can expect excellent weather in Montenegro from April to October.
+Montenegro has a Mediterranean climate, hot, dry summers and autumns and relatively cold winters with heavy snowfall inland.
 There is a chance of sporadic rain in spring and autumn, though this is in the form of short showers.
-In July and August, it can become very hot, and you must take enough water for your walks.
-You can expect cool nights in the Durmitor Mountains and at higher altitudes it is possible to have light snowing in April, May, October, November.
+In July and August, it can become scorching, and you must take enough water for your walks.
+You can expect cool nights in the Durmitor Mountains, and at higher altitudes, it is possible to have light snowing in April, May, October, November.

 What to Bring

 We recommend that you travel as light as possible – airlines might charge you an extra fee, and during ground transfers, the place might be limited.
 Ideally, you should bring one piece of luggage weighing no more than 25 kg (to be checked in) and a daily pack (15 – 20 l rucksack) for your everyday essentials (snacks, drinking water, camera, etc.).
 Below is a non-exclusive list of what you should bring to this trip.
 More detailed info will be included in your holiday information pack.
 If you need further advice, please contact a reputable outdoor retailer or us.

 - Packable waterproof and windproof jacket with hood